Battle of Mount Longdon: Argentine reinforcements

 Argentine resistance was strong and well organized.
-At the centre of the mountain were Marine conscripts Jorge Maciel and Claudio Scaglione in a bunker with a machine gun, and Marine conscripts Luis Fernández and Sergio Giuseppetti with night-scope equipped rifles.
+At the centre of the mountain were Marine conscripts Jorge Maciel and Jorge Inchauspe in a bunker with a heavy machine gun, and Marine conscripts Luis Fernández and Sergio Giuseppetti with night-scope equipped rifles.

 Action of Sergeant Ian McKay

 After 3 Para had secured their initial objective, 4 Platoon was ordered to clear the enemy from the northern flank of a long east–west ridge, which was defended by well-concealed machine gun positions.
 As the platoon advanced, they came under heavy fire, suffering casualties.
-Realising that no further progress could be made from their exposed position, the Platoon Commander, Lieutenant Ian Bickerdike, ordered a withdrawal to the ridge’s rocky outcrops, where elements of 5 Platoon were regrouping.
+Realising that no further progress could be made from their exposed position, the platoon commander, Lieutenant Ian Bickerdike, ordered a withdrawal to the ridge's rocky outcrops, where elements of 5 Platoon were regrouping.

-While moving forward to reconnoitre the position, Lieutenant Bickerdike and his signaller were both wounded, and command passed to Sergeant McKay.
-Recognising the critical nature of the situation, he led an assault on the enemy position with Corporal Bailey, 17-year-old Jason Burt, and another private.
+While moving forward to reconnoitre the position, Lieutenant Bickerdike and his signaller were both wounded, and command passed to Sergeant Ian McKay.
+Recognising the critical nature of the situation, he led an assault on the enemy position with Corporal Ian Bailey, 17-year-old Jason Burt, and another private.
 The attack was met with intense fire, wounding Corporal Bailey and the private.
 Demonstrating exceptional bravery, Sergeant McKay continued the assault, throwing grenades at the enemy position until he was killed, his body falling onto the bunker.
 This act relieved the pressure on both 4 and 5 Platoons, allowing them to reposition with a measure of safety.
 For his gallantry, Sergeant McKay was posthumously awarded the Victoria Cross, while Corporal Bailey received the Military Medal.

 Peter Harclerode, a noted British historian of the Parachute Regiment who had access to the war diary of the 3rd Battalion and later authored PARA!
 (Arms & Armour Press, 1993), noted that McKay and his team successfully eliminated several Marine riflemen but failed to neutralize the heavy machine gun.